AmbreBouillant/ambrebouillant.github.io/_pages/projects.md

 ### Non-wetting by heat and motion
 <p class="lead">Two ways to repel a liquid, and what happens when you combine them.</p>

 A drop can be kept from wetting a solid either by heating the surface past the Leidenfrost point or by moving it fast enough — both create a thin gas layer that prevents contact.
 We ask whether these strategies add up.
 Millimetric drops are launched onto a substrate held at temperature *T* with a tangential velocity *v*, and we measure the levitation threshold.
-It falls sharply with speed: from about 200 °C at rest down to room temperature near 1.35 m/s, where drops levitate "cold."
+It falls sharply with speed: from about 200°C at rest down to room temperature near 1.35 m/s, where drops levitate "cold."
 This hybrid regime is exactly what glass-wool manufacturing faces, where binder droplets meet hot moving fibers.

-<p class="refs">Tristan Simon's CIFRE PhD with Saint-Gobain, with Martin Coux and Laurence Talini (SVI).
+<p class="refs">Tristan Simon's CIFRE PhD with Saint-Gobain, with Martin Coux (SGR/SVI) and Laurence Talini (SVI).
 Related: <a href="/publications/">Aerodynamic repellency of impacting liquids</a> (PRF 2018).</p>
   </div>
 </div>